-KAYAK LAUNCH AND PARK SPACE

-Two park areas provide open lawn areas for active recreation as well as water access for kayaking and

-BOARDWALKS AND TRAILS

-Trails and boardwalks connect park space and resident areas while providing walking opportunities through flowering meadows and a variety of natural habitats.

-LOW-MAINTENANCE MANAGEMENT ZONE:

-MOWN BUFFER A 10-ft mown buffer around remaining residential properties provides a neat edge between private property and new open space STORMWATER WETLANDS AND FLOOD STORAGE A system of small berms and depressions within meado open space can store flood water and treat stormwater MEADOW management strategy for the Borough while creating open sight lines that integrate with residential propertie RESTORATION ZONE: FLOOD PLAIN FOREST Forested areas can provide shaded pathways flood and wind protection, and riparian edge restoration.
-VERNAL POOLS AND FLOOD STORAGE Forested depressions provide additional flood storage opportunities while also creating habitat for vernal pool Figure 9.3 Fair Lawn Floodplain Conceptual Restoration Plan Conceptual plan for establishing a flood resilient landscape in a former residential section of Fairlawn.
+Figure 9.3 Fair Lawn Floodplain Conceptual Restoration Plan Conceptual plan for establishing a flood resilient landscape in a former residential section of Fairlawn.
 The preliminary design outlines areas for a variety of appropriate habitats as well as trails and open space amenities.
 Such conceptional plans provide a long-range vision of the landscape transition from inhabited neighborhoods to open space and identify areas where flood storage interventions are most feasible.
+(Credit: Rutgers Cooperative Extension)

+INTERVENTIONS IMPLEMENTENCE PHASING PHASING PHASING

+such as creating a wetland or constructing a paved trail, there are other actions that community members and residents can immediately initiate to begin moving toward a more resilient landscape resilience program will include a variety of phases and implementation efforts ranging from outreach and volunteer participation to detailed hydrologic design and habitat reconstruction.
+Table 9.1 provides examples of the types of actions that are often part of a resilient landscape project.
+Potential actions are categorized by level of complexity and funding requirements, and guidance is provided regarding anticipated impacts, benefits, and spprovals needed.

+Community Engagement Actions

+It is important to demonstrate to the community that open space is a valuable public asset.
+Establishing a program of river clean ups and volunteer plantings can give residents a sense of ownership and play an important role in building public support for larger and more intensive restoration efforts.
+Education programs as well as programs intensive restoration of the programs are more intensive restorations.

-(Credit: Rutgers Cooperative Extension) PHASING IMPLEMENTATION OF RESILIENCE INTERVENTIONS As discussed in Chapters 7 and 8, landscape resilience interventions require a long-term commitment to achieve success.
+As discussed in Chapters 7 and 8, landscape resilience interventions require a long-term commitment to achieve success.
 The community will need to invest in not only the initial restoration and implementation, but also maintenance and management activities.
-Support from other sponsors and organizations can provide beneficial partnerships to leverage funding and person power to advance landscape resilience projects.
-Below are a range of activities and strategies that can begin to move a community forward.
-A community will need to work with a technical team and local leadership to evaluate their institutional capacity and determine levels of available resources and funding to plot a path forward (see Chapter 2).
-Implementing Ecological Restoration Implementation of ecological restoration efforts requires a longterm commitment and a willingness to work in phases.
+Support from other sponsors and organizations can provide beneficial partnerships to leverage funding and person of activities and strategies that can begin to move a community of activities and strategies that can begin to move a community and local leadership to evaluate their institutional capacity and determine levels of available resources and funding to plot a path forward (see Chapter 2).

+Implementing Ecological Restoration

+Implementation of ecological restoration efforts requires a long-term commitment and a willingness to work in phases.
 As discussed throughout this document, the landscape transformation process requires many partners and steps to realize success.
-While certain aspects of a project may need years of planning and preparation, such as creating a wetland or constructing a paved trail, there are other actions that community members and residents can immediately initiate to begin moving toward a more resilient landscape.
-A successful landscape resilience program will include a variety of phases and implementation efforts ranging from outreach and volunteer participation to detailed hydrologic design and habitat reconstruction.
-Table 9.1 provides examples of the types of actions that are often part of a resilient landscape project.
-Potential actions are categorized by level of complexity and funding requirements, and guidance is provided regarding anticipated impacts, benefits, and approvals needed.
-Community Engagement Actions It is important to demonstrate to the community that open space is a valuable public asset.
-Establishing a program of river clean ups and volunteer plantings can give residents a sense of ownership and play an important role in building public support for larger and more intensive restoration efforts.
-Education programs as well as programs that support actions by homeowners that help to reduce runoff,

-FUNDING LANDSCAPE RESILIENT PROJECTS | CHAPTER 9 protect rivers and waterways, and promote biodiversity are effective ways to inform the community about plans for ecological restoration.
+While certain aspects of a project may need years of planning and preparation, protect rivers and waterways, and promote biodiversity are effective ways to inform the community about plans for ecological restoration.
 Small scale, outreach initiatives include rain barrel installation programs, community planting days, etc. These types of activities can be implemented with limited resources and technical guidance and can continue throughout the life of a project.
 Local environmental nonprofit organizations, Rutgers Cooperative Extension, the Master Gardeners Program, and others can be effective community partners and may provide resources and guidance for this initial effort.